Nirei/vrawille/README.md

 Vrawille is Free Software, licensed under the terms of the Apache License 2.0 of which you can find a copy in our [LICENSE](LICENSE) file.

+Image ["Holo's Gaze"](https://www.deviantart.com/aratalab/art/Holo-s-Gaze-1154580455) by Arata Lab, used in the examples is licensed under CC BY NC ND 3.0.